Members | Liaisons | Staff

 Dr. Mark Benvenuto, Associate (2021)

 Mark Benvenuto is a professor of chemistry at the University of Detroit Mercy, and recently stepped aside as department chair, a position he held 18 years.
 He maintains research interests in X-ray fluorescence of ancient and medieval artifacts, as well as of supplement materials not covered by the FDA.
 He also maintains a research thrust into the synthesis of ligand-metal complexes for water remediation.
+Mark is an ACS Fellow of the Class of 2015.
 Between his undergraduate and graduate school years, he spent several years as a lieutenant in the U.S. Army, mostly stationed in West Germany.